HammerLabML/java-relational-neural-gas/README.md

 This implementation is written for Java 7 and has no external dependencies.
 It is also fully compatible with Matlab as it only interfaces with primitive data types.
-You can access this package by either downloading the finished .jar file <!--TODO: Download link-->
-or declaring a maven dependency to
+You can access this package by either downloading the [distribution package][4] or declaring a maven dependency to

 <pre>
 &lt;dependency&gt;